trungnguyen012323/capstone/README.md

 $ pip install -r requirements.txt
 ```

-Running this project locally means that it can´t access `Herokus` env variables.
+Running this project locally means that it can´t access `OnRender` env variables.
 To fix this, you need to edit a few informations in `config.py`, so it can
 correctly connect to a local database